White South African refugee program: United States

-Upon assuming office on January 20, 2025, President Trump signed an executive order shutting down all refugee admissions while making a single exception for white South Africans.
-On February 7, Trump signed Executive Order 14204, ending all foreign aid to South Africa, claiming that its government had been engaging in "race-based discrimination".
+Upon assuming office on January 20, 2025, President Trump signed an executive order shutting down all refugee admissions while making a single exception for white South Africans and other minority groups in the country.
+On February 7, Trump signed Executive Order 14204, ending all U.S. foreign aid to South Africa, claiming that its government had been engaging in "race-based discrimination". and systemic violence.
 In that same executive order, he said that the U.S. would "promote the resettlement of Afrikaner refugees escaping government-sponsored race-based discrimination, including racially discriminatory property confiscation", and grant Afrikaners rapid pathways to citizenship.

-Trump has also raised claims during his first term that white South African farmers are supposedly being killed in large numbers, a claim also echoed by Elon Musk who called it as a genocide.
-However, updated statistics published by the New York Times show 101 of 225 people killed on farms in South Africa between April 2020 and March 2024 were black workers, while 53 were farmers who are normally white.
+Trump has also raised claims during his first term that white South African farmers are supposedly being killed in large numbers, a claim also echoed by Elon Musk who described it as a genocide.
+However, updated statistics published by the New York Times show 101 of 225 people killed on farms in South Africa between April 2020 and March 2024 were black workers.
 There are roughly 26,000 people murdered each year in South Africa with about 0.1% on farms and most of those victims identified as black.

-In March 2025, Secretary of State Marco Rubio declared South African Ambassador to the United States Ebrahim Rasool persona non grata for his criticism of Trump's 2024 presidential campaign and policies.
+In March 2025, Secretary of State Marco Rubio declared South African Ambassador to the United States Ebrahim Rasool persona non grata for criticizing Trump's 2024 presidential campaign and policies.